Help us improve your experience.

 To enable a user who does not belong to the file’s user or group class to execute an unsigned Python automation script, the script’s file permissions must include read permission for others.

-Example: Enabling an SNMP Script
+Example: Enable an SNMP Script

 To enable an SNMP script: